 Behaviours of concern refer to things that may prevent an individual from participating in activities they enjoy or from accessing desired supports.

 Providers must meet the requirements outlined in the National Disability Insurance Scheme (Restrictive Practices and Behaviour Support) Rules 2018.

-Our multidisciplinary team – comprising relevant therapists and a Behaviour Practitioner – will assess an individual to determine their needs.
-A Positive Behaviour Support Plan is then created with recommendations on how to help the person and their carers to best manage the behaviours of concern.
+In consultation with therapists, support staff and families, our behaviour support practitioners assess each individual to determine their needs.
+A Positive Behaviour Support Plan is then created with recommendations on how to help the person and their carers best manage the behaviours of concern.
 This will include contextual explanations of behaviours and potential triggers, supports to manage things that may trigger or influence these behaviours and scripts to guide carers in encouraging desired behaviours.